-Distribution agreements can be of great importance in an international context, when suppliers often appoint distributors in order to sell their goods into a particular country in which the supplier has no presence.
+A distribution agreement is an arrangement whereby one person, the distributor, purchases goods from a supplier and resells them.
+Suppliers often appoint distributors in order to sell their goods into a particular market or country in which the supplier has no presence.

-Healys has extensive experience and expertise in negotiating and drafting international distribution agreements.
-We also work closely with foreign lawyers and can introduce clients to them where necessary.
-We take a realistic and commercial approach to a client's needs, always ensuring that we understand the purpose behind the distribution relationship, in order to tailor the distribution agreement to best fit the client's requirements.
+We have extensive experience and expertise in negotiating and drafting distribution agreements, both where all parties are in the UK and where there is an international element.
+We take a realistic and commercial approach to a client’s needs, always ensuring that we understand the purpose behind the distribution relationship, in order to tailor the distribution agreement to best fit the client’s requirements.